Birds of Kauai Feature image

 Yellow-Fronted Canary

-The yellow-fronted canary bird is found on Hawaii’s Kauai, Molokai, and Oahu Islands.
-Its vibrant yellow plumage, rump, greenback, and grey wings add to its beauty.
+The yellow-fronted canary bird is found on Kauai, Molokai, and Oahu Islands.
+Its vibrant yellow plumage with greenback, and grey wings add to its beauty.

-These species, which belong to the passerine bird family of finches, live on seeds and eat small insects.
+These species belong to the passerine bird family of finches that live on seeds and eat small insects.
 Female partners construct their nests.
-They lay 2 to 6 eggs, and incubation lasts two weeks.
+They lay 2 to 5 eggs, and their incubation lasts for two weeks.

 Taxonomy of Yellow-Fronted Canary